-Resultantly, while some victims of sex trafficking may avoid being adjudicated delinquent or convicted for prostitution, Virginia law still permits arresting, detaining, charging, and prosecuting minors for prostitution and prostitution-related offenses.
+Resultantly, while some victims of sex trafficking may avoid being adjudicated delinquent or convicted for prostitution through use of an affirmative defense, Virginia law still permits arresting, detaining, charging, and prosecuting minors for prostitution and prostitution-related offenses.

-2.5.1 Recommendation: Amend state law to prohibit the criminalization of minors for prostitution offenses.
+2.5.1 Recommendation: Enact legislation to prohibit the criminalization of all minors for prostitution offenses and establish a services-referral protocol in response to minors engaged in commercial sex.
+(See Issue Brief 2.5.)